top of page

 Underestimating r star that is on the rise due to AI.

-Higher food prices driven by meat prices.
+Higher food prices are driven by higher meat prices.

 Lower Interest Rate Risks